Cnidium (She Chuang Zi)

 Pooled analysis of preclinical studies of osthole in osteoporosis rat models — including ovariectomy-induced and other osteoporosis models.

 Osthole consistently inhibited bone resorption, promoted bone formation, increased bone mass and bone mineral density across animal studies.
-Concluded osthole is a 'promising agent to protect against osteoporosis development.'
-IMPORTANT CAVEAT: meta-analysis of ANIMAL studies — does not establish human clinical efficacy.
+Concluded osthole is a 'promising agent to protect against osteoporosis development.' important caveat: pooled analysis of animal studies — does not establish human clinical efficacy.
 Provides strong mechanistic and preclinical foundation for potential clinical translation that has not yet occurred.

 3